 In the above example, e1 represents the term "headache", and e2 represents "wine".
-The relation Cause-Effect(e2,e1) indicates that the causality encoded in this sentence is (wine $c$ , headache $e$ ), but not (headache $c$ , wine $e$ ).
+The relation Cause-Effect(e2,e1) indicates that the causality encoded in this sentence is (winec, headachee), but not (headachec, winee).
 We can obtain this useful insight by the prior knowledge from Causal-Net.
-We simply compare the causal strength of $(i_c, j_e)$ with that of $(j_c, i_e)$ provided by CausalNet.
-If $CS(i_c, j_e) > CS(j_c, i_e)$ , we conclude that the causality is encoded by $(i_c, j_e)$ , otherwise the causality is encoded by $(j_c, i_e)$ .
+We simply compare the causal strength of ( $i_c, j_e$ ) with that of ( $j_c, i_e$ ) provided by CausalNet.
+If $CS(i_c, j_e) > CS(j_c, i_e)(\lambda = 0.5)$ , we conclude that the causality is encoded by ( $i_c, j_e$ ), otherwise the causality is encoded by ( $j_c, i_e$ ).

-The agreement between CausalNet and annotated ground truth in SemEval-2010 Task 8 is 82.3%, i.e., 736 out of 894 pairs from SemEval find a matching pair in the same causal direction from CausalNet.
+The agreement between CausalNet and annotated ground truth in SemEval-2010 Task 8 is 80.1%, i.e., 716 out of 894 pairs from SemEval find a matching pair in the same causal direction from CausalNet.
 Table 6 shows 20 random samples of annotated causal pairs from SemEval-2010 Task 8 corpus.
 10 of those are matched by CausalNet and the rest are not.
 Three human judges were employed to mark whether these pairs follow common sense or not.
-Those italicized pairs are considered common sense by at least 2 judges.
+A pair is considered common sense if it is thought so by at least 2 judges.
 We can see that all but one pairs in the left column are common sense, while most of those pairs in the right column are not common sense.
 This means, where CausalNet predicts correctly, it is really due to the power of commonsense knowledge.
 On the other hand, CausalNet makes mistakes primarily due to the lack of context in small amount of cases, and not because the knowledge enclosed is wrong.